elegantapp/pwa-asset-generator/README.md

     * Supports offline mode and uses static spec data when things go wrong with scraping 📴

-* Uses Chrome browser as it’s a canvas of your fav image editor.
+* Uses the Chrome browser as it’s a canvas of your fav image editor.
 It uses a shell HTML on the fly as an artboard and centers your logo before taking screenshots for each resolution via Puppeteer 🤖

 * You can provide your source in multiple formats; a local image file, a local HTML file, a remote image or HTML file 🙌

     * When it’s an image source, it is centered over the background option you provide 🌅
     * When it’s an HTML source, you can go as creative as you like; position your logo, use SVG filters, use variable fonts, use gradient backgrounds, use typography and etc. Your html file is rendered on Chrome before taking screenshots for each resolution 🎨

 * It uses [puppeteer-core](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteer-vs-puppeteer-core) instead of puppeteer and only installs Chromium if it doesn't exist on the system.
 Saves waste of ~110-150mb of disk space and many seconds from the world per each user 🌎⚡️

 * Supports dark mode splash screens on iOS!
 So, you can provide both light 🌕 and dark 🌚 splash screen images to differentiate your apps look & feel based on user preference 🌙